Teslas with Autopilot a step closer to recall after wrecks - KESQ

 Other automakers limit use of their systems to limited-access divided highways.

 The National Transportation Safety Board, which also has investigated some of the Tesla crashes dating to 2016, has recommended that NHTSA and Tesla limit Autopilot’s use to areas where it can safely operate.
 The NTSB also recommended that NHTSA require Tesla to have a better system to make sure drivers are paying attention.
 NHTSA has yet to take action on the recommendations.
-The NTSB has no enforcement powers and can only make recommendations to other federal agencies.
+The NTSB can only make recommendations to other federal agencies.

-In 2020 the NTSB blamed Tesla, drivers and lax regulation by NHTSA for two collisions in which Teslas on Autopilot crashed beneath crossing tractor-trailers.
-The NTSB took the unusual step of accusing NHTSA of contributing to the crash for failing to make sure automakers put safeguards in place to limit use of electronic driving systems.

-The NTSB made the determinations after investigating a 2019 crash in Delray Beach, Florida, in which the 50-year-old driver of a Tesla Model 3 was killed.
-The car was driving on Autopilot when neither the driver nor the Autopilot system braked or tried to avoid a tractor-trailer crossing in its path.

 In a statement, NHTSA said there aren’t any vehicles available for purchase today that can drive themselves.
 “Every available vehicle requires the human driver to be in control at all times, and all state laws hold the human driver responsible for operation of their vehicles,” the agency said.